Number of insect eggs in Jan Hasnal’s bra

 True stories from a curious traveler

-- Accidentally marrying a Maasai warrior in Kenya.
+- Accidentally marry a Maasai warrior…

 Click here to get your book from: